sirvan3tr/Python-AutoTraderWebScraper/README.md

 # Python-AutoTraderWebScraper
 Scrapes the second hand car marketplace; only for educational purposes.

+## TODO
+- Scrape all pages
+- Use click to enable CLI usage
+- Allow to feed in search query from a json file.

 ## Install
 Developed using `python3.9.7`; will probably work with 3.8+